 There are arguably two major purchases that a 20-something will make: real estate and a car.
-Many of you reading this are in the car buying market and would love to know how-to buy a car.
+Many of you reading this are in the car buying market and would love to know what’s the best way to buy a car?

 I work with car dealers as part of my job.
 I see the deals from both sides.
-Salesmen are not evil, but they are out for your money.
-Here’s how you can apply some of my car buying tips and learn how-to buy a car.
+Salesmen aren’t evil.
+They are out for your money.
+Here’s how you can apply some of my car buying tips while looking to buy a car…

-Did you know that absolutely EVERYTHING is negotiable?
+Did you know that absolutely EVERYTHING is negotiable when you’re looking to buy a car?
 The price is the largest obvious haggling point, and if you plan to pay in cash that may be all you need to know.
 Have a price in mind before entering the dealership so you don’t get blind-sided by a few different sales techniques.
-I like Kelley Blue Book’’s valuations and will only pay that price or less.*
+I like Kelley Blue Book”s valuations and will only pay that price or less.

 For everybody who needs to use financing (myself included until our car account is bigger), you can usually negotiate on the interest rate, the cost of warranties, the cost of insurance policies, and the cost of dealer add-ons.
 To be completely honest, I have never purchased an extended warranty, insurance policy (except GAP at a bargain price), or dealer adds, BUT some people swear by them, so I want you to know that they are also haggle worthy.